ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 The set of values is a subset of the set of terms.
 It represents terms that result from interpretation.
 The set of values define what we should get when we run an interpreter.
 We will define this more formally later, but for now simply remember that $v$ is an interpretation result.

-If we define the predicate $ae(t)$ to be true whenever $t$ satisfies `AE`'s grammar rules, then the language can be defined as a set:
+If we define the predicate $ae(t)$ to be true when $t$ satisfies `AE`'s grammar rules, then the language can be defined as a set:

 $$AE = \{t:string\; \mid\; ae(t)\}$$

-In `AE` we can express precisely three things: (i) a number; (ii) adding two terms; and (iii) subtracting two terms.
+In `AE` we can express three things: (i) a number; (ii) adding two terms; and (iii) subtracting two terms.
 Not the most useful of languages, but we have to start somewhere.

-Hopefully this discussion is review of your formal language theory or theory of computing studies.
-If it isn't, I strongly suggest stopping now and studying some formal language theory.
+This discussion is hopefully review of your formal language theory or theory of computing studies.
+If it isn't, I suggest stopping now and studying some formal language theory.
 In addition to being foundational, it is beautiful and useful.

 ## Inference Rules and Axioms

 Knowing what `AE` looks like, let's now define how terms in `AE` are interpreted.
 Before writing a Haskell interpreter, we should define formally the meaning of terms.
 We will use inference rules for this purpose. $\eval$ is the _evaluation relation_ and $x \eval y$ is read _x evaluates to y_.
 As the name implies the relation states that evaluating $x$ results in $y$.

 Our first inference rule tells us how to interpret numbers buy defining $\eval$ for $v$:

 $$\frac{}{\underline{v} \eval v}\; [NumE]$$

 The $NumE$ rule says evaluating numeral syntax in gives us the corresponding number.
-Remember that $v$ is a number and as such cannot be evaluated further.
-What we're saying is that interpreting a constant number value gives back the constant number value.
+Remember that $v$ is a number and what we're saying is interpreting a constant number value gives back the constant number value.
 Note that when an ambiguity exists between syntax and terms used to define meaning, the underscore notation indicates syntax.
 For example,

 $\underline{v}$ is number syntax while $v$ is number value.

 Addition and subtraction are more interesting and hint at how all our interpreters will be structured.
 The rule, $PlusE$ defines the interpretation of terms of the form $t_1+t_2$:

 $$\frac{t_1 \eval v_1,\; t_2 \eval v_2}{t_1 \underline{+} t_2 \eval v_1+v_2}\; [PlusE]$$

 $PlusE$'s antecedents and consequent work together to define a recursive interpreter.
-The first antecedent states that $t_1
-\eval v_1$ must be true before the consequent can be true.
-But
-$v_1$ is a variable whose value is the result of evaluating $t_1$.
+The first antecedent states that $t_1 \eval v_1$ must be true before the consequent can be true.
+But $v_1$ is a variable whose value is the result of evaluating $t_1$.
 In effect, this antecedent says that $v_1$ must be the result of that evaluation.
 The second antecedent behaves similarly for $t_2$ and $v_2$.
 Both antecedents name the results of interpreting $t_1$ and $t_2$ as $v_1$ and $v_2$ respectively.

 Now that we know the results of evaluating $t_1$ and $t_2$, defining their sum is simple.
-Values in `AE` are numbers, so we simply use Haskell's notion of addition to define the sum.
+Values in `AE` are numbers,           thus we use Haskell's notion of addition to define the sum.
 Thus the consequent is $t_1 \underline{+} t_2 \eval v_1 + v_2$.

 We define subtraction similarly in the $MinusE$ rule: